kermitt2/entity-fishing/doc/restAPI.rst

 Similarly,

-* if no language is indicated (usual scenario), the NERD service will use a language identifier to detect the correct language and the language resources to use.
+* if no language is indicated (usual scenario), the *entity-fishing* service will use a language identifier to detect the correct language and the language resources to use.
 However, the query can also optionally specify a language for the text to be processed.
-This will force the NERD service to process the text with the corresponding particular language resources.
+This will force the service to process the text with the corresponding particular language resources.

-* It is possible also to pass an existing sentence segmentation to the NERD service via the JSON query, in order that the NERD service provides back identified entities following the given sentence segmentation.
+* It is possible also to pass an existing sentence segmentation to the *entity-fishing* service via the JSON query, in order that the service provides back identified entities following the given sentence segmentation.

-The client must respect the JSON format of the NERD response as new query, as described below:
+The client must respect the JSON format of the *entity-fishing* response as new query, as described below:

 Generic format